helloRupa/redux-lesson/README.md

 ## How we'll get there:
 - Update our puzzle pieces (mental jigsaw), so we know which pieces we have to work with
-- Update the Redux cycle with react-redux terminology
 - Convert our cat app to use Redux and React-Redux

 ## Updated Puzzle Pieces